jmscudder/COVID/index.md

 The 7 day averages for the daily increase in cases.
 If no new cases were reported, these lines would go to zero.
 ![](7dayaverage_cases.png)

->The average increase in reported cases for the seven days ending on Jun 20 is: 1972.0
+>The average increase in reported cases for the seven days ending on Jun 27 is: 2294.0
 >
->The last time cases per day were this high was Jun 19 2022: 1 day prior.
+>The last time cases per day were this high was Jun 13 2022: 14 days prior.
 >
->The seven day average then was: 2016 cases.
+>The seven day average then was: 2295 cases.

 >
->The last time cases per day was lower than this was May 07 2022: 44 days prior.
+>The last time cases per day was lower than this was Jun 26 2022: 1 day prior.
 >
->The seven day average then was: 1967 cases.
+>The seven day average then was: 2270 cases.
 >
->Jun 20 marks the lowest 7 day average in the last three weeks.
+>The lowest 7 day average reported cases per day in the last three weeks was on Jun 20 2022.
+>
+>This was 7 days prior.
+The average was 2158 cases per day.
+>
+>The 7 day average case rate on Jun 27 is an increase of 6.3 percent with respect to that minimum.

 The 7 day averages for the daily increase in hospitalizations and deaths.
 If no new events were reported, these lines would go to zero.
 ![](7dayaverage_hospital.png)

->The average increase in hospitalizations per day for the seven days ending on Jun 20 is: 48
+>The average increase in hospitalizations per day for the seven days ending on Jun 27 is: 55
 >
->Jun 20 marks the lowest 7 day average in hospitalizations in the last three weeks.
+>The lowest 7 day average reported hospitalizations per day in the last three weeks was on Jun 23 2022.
+>
+>This was 4 days prior.
+The average was 53 hospitalizations per day.
+>
+>The current 7 day average hospitalization rate is an increase of 3.8 percent with respect to then.

 The 7 day average increase in cases, compared to the rate of first round vaccinations, second round vaccinations, and total number of vaccinations dispensed:
 ![](DailyVaccinationsCases.png)